 And to his friend Billy, in the same volume:

 Marcus: “You know what?
 I did learn something this year.
 I learned who my real friends are.
 You know, through all the shit, you never turned your back on me, Billy.
 I could always trust you… I never told you how much I appreciated you, man.”

 Billy: “What are you doing?”

 Marcus: “Come on.
 Give it up. [hugs Billy] You know what else I learned?
 Cynicism is the refuge of a coward.
 Sincerity, man, that shit is hard.”

 This echoes an earlier scene.
 Maria has taken Marcus to a lake and the sun on the horizon has cast a white swan on the water in gold.
-Marcus of course strikes a pose and stalks away from the twinned beauty, the iridescence of the swan and the warmth of Maria’s smile.
-But it is idyllic and perhaps Marcus’ dying subconscious fuses the memory of his parents’ love with the beauty of the swan.
+Marcus, of course, strikes a pose and stalks away from that twinned beauty, the iridescence of the swan and the warmth of Maria’s smile.
+But it was an idyllic moment.
+Perhaps Marcus’ dying subconscious fuses the memory of his parents’ love with the beauty of the swan.

 It is a small and golden happy ending for both us and for Marcus, an illusion of happiness and better possibilities in the forefront of his mind as Marcus passed away.
 But notwithstanding this, Marcus’ death makes us sick to our core.
 We mourn the loss of our flawed friend.